-Traditionally, vinaigrettes are made with a 3:1 ratio of vinegar/acid to oil (eg. 1 cup olive oil, 1/3 cup vinegar); however, I generally find that ratio too oily and almost always prefer a 1:1 ratio of vinegar/acid to oil.
+Traditionally, vinaigrettes are made with a 3:1 ratio of oil to acid (eg. 3 parts oil to 1 parts acid, for example: 1 cup olive oil, 1/3 cup vinegar).

 I use this dressing container, which has measurement lines on the side, but you can certainly eyeball the ratios as well.
 This is vinaigrette, not rocket science.

 If you’re sensitive to tart things (I happen to love them!), you might prefer to use a bit more olive oil in this lemon vinaigrette.
 Just taste and adjust to taste!